In the interest of maximal gains and minimal risk, the front squat is a hands-down better exercise than the back squat.

 But hey, the internet says you have to, so that definitely falls under reward.

-The better option would be to pick a harder exercise that improves your thoracic extension and posture, crushes your legs and abs, and leaves you stimulated rather than annihilated.
+The better option would be to pick an exercise that improves your thoracic extension and posture, crushes your legs and abs, and leaves you stimulated rather than annihilated.
 In this case, the front squat wins over the back squat.

 Before you crucify me and quote your favorite training manual, consider the following exceptions: